CagriCatik/ROS2/01_ros2_beginners/README.md

 - Debug Msg and Srv with ROS2 Tools
 - Assignment

 ## Node Settings

+- Introduction
+- What is a ROS2 Parameter?
+- Declare Your Parameters
+- Get Parameters from a Python Node
+- Get Parameters from a C++ Node
+- Assignment

 ## Launch Files

+- Introduction
+- What is a ROS2 Launch File?
+- Create and Install a Launch File
+- Configure Your Nodes in a Launch File
+- Assignment

 ## Q&A

 - Msg vs. Srv